Stella McCartney: Rise to prominence

-In June 2012, McCartney invited the Soul Rebels Brass Band to perform at her 2013 spring fashion presentation at the New York Marble Cemetery in New York City.
-Other guests invited to the party included Anne Hathaway, Jim Carrey, Anna Wintour, Annie Leibovitz, Lauren Hutton, Amy Poehler, Solange Knowles, P'Trique, Greta Gerwig and André Leon Talley.
-Also in 2012, McCartney was part of The Sustainable Fashion Handbook.

-In November 2016, McCartney launched her first menswear collection, made up of many athleisure, pyjama-like casual outfits.
-She said her father, as well as comedian Jethro, inspired the collection.
+In June 2012, McCartney invited the Soul Rebels Brass Band to perform at her 2013 spring presentation at the New York Marble Cemetery.
+Guests included Anne Hathaway, Jim Carrey, Anna Wintour, Annie Leibovitz, Lauren Hutton, Amy Poehler, Solange Knowles, P'Trique, Greta Gerwig and André Leon Talley.
+Also in 2012, she contributed to The Sustainable Fashion Handbook.
+In November 2016, she launched her first menswear collection, featuring athleisure and pyjama-inspired casual pieces; she cited her father and the comedian Jethro as influences.

-In April 2018, after 17 years of partnership with Kering, McCartney purchased its stake in her company and took full control of her global fashion empire.
-The following year, she signed a strategic partnership with LVMH.
-She designed the wedding reception dress worn by Meghan Markle, and later created 46 replicas of it (23 in lily white and 23 in onyx black) for her "Made With Love" capsule collection, each priced at £3,500.
+In April 2018, after 17 years of partnership with Kering, McCartney purchased its stake in her company and assumed full control of her global fashion house.
+The following year, she entered a strategic partnership with LVMH.
+She designed the wedding‑reception dress worn by Meghan Markle and later created 46 replicas for her "Made With Love" capsule collection, each priced at £3,500.

-On 15 October 2018, McCartney launched the Stella McCartney Cares Foundation, a charity dedicated to breast cancer.
-(McCartney's mother Linda died of breast cancer in 1998.)
-The charity aimed to donate 1,000 of the brand's Louis Listening post-operative mastectomy compression bras to women undergoing breast cancer treatment.

-On 21 November 2021, McCartney launched "The Beatles: Get Back" a collection inspired by the Beatles.

-In 2023, McCartney performed a spoken word piece at the Coronation Concert, to mark the coronation of Charles III and Camilla.
+On 15 October 2018, McCartney launched the Stella McCartney Cares Foundation, a breast‑cancer charity established in memory of her mother, Linda, who died in 1998.
+The foundation aimed to donate 1,000 Louis Listening post‑operative mastectomy compression bras to women undergoing treatment.
+On 21 November 2021, she released "The Beatles: Get Back", a collection inspired by the Beatles.
+In 2023, she performed a spoken-word piece at the Coronation Concert for Charles III and Camilla.

-In January 2025, McCartney purchased back LVMH's shares in her label.
+In January 2025, Stella McCartney repurchased the minority stake in her eponymous fashion house that had been held by LVMH, marking a return to full independent ownership.
+The 49% stake had been acquired by LVMH in 2019, following McCartney's earlier buyback of her stake from Kering.
+McCartney's management and LVMH issued a joint statement describing the transaction as a way for the designer to "write a new page" independently, while noting that she will continue to advise the conglomerate's executive team on sustainability issues as a global ambassador.